Dagentic: The Serverless Framework That Makes AI Agents Actually Work in Production

 3:47 AM.
 Tuesday.
 My agentic AI system crashed—again.

 The quarterly report that should have been automated is stuck in an infinite loop, burning $400/hour in OpenAI credits.
-The CEO wants to know why the "revolutionary AI agent" that worked perfectly in the demo can't handle real production.
+The CEO wants to know why the "revolutionary AI agent" that worked perfectly in the demo can't handle production.

-But AI agents aren't traditional applications.
-They're unpredictable, spiky workloads that modify themselves mid-execution, switch providers on the fly, and maintain complex state across hours-long operations.
+40% of agentic AI deployments fail, and I've watched this pattern repeat across multiple organizations.
+Most frameworks treat AI agents like traditional applications—predictable load, static architecture, linear execution.
+But agents are unpredictable, spiky workloads that modify themselves mid-execution, switch providers on the fly, and hold complex state across hours-long operations.

-Here's what I've learned from multiple production deployments: AI agents are bursty.
-They sit idle for hours, then spawn dozens of parallel tasks.
-They need GPU-heavy computation for one subtask, simple API calls for the next.
+AI agents sit idle for hours, then spawn dozens of parallel tasks.
+GPU-heavy computation for one subtask, a simple API call for the next.
+Traditional frameworks assume the opposite—consistent, always-on, web-server load.
+Serverless inverts that: agents spin up exactly what they need, when they need it.
+A quarterly report might trigger:

 - 12 research tasks across different regions